Horizon-independent Preconditioner Design for Linear Predictive Control: Preliminaries

 where $Q$ and $R$ are the cost matrices from Problem~\eqref{eq:mpc:linMPC}, and $A$ and~$B$ are the system matrices.
-Choosing $P$ in this way approximates the cost function value for the time after the horizon ends, and allows for the derivation of closed-loop stability guarantees for the controller~\cite{Mayne2000_StabilitySurvey}.
+Choosing $P$ in these ways approximates the cost function value for the time after the horizon ends, and allows for the derivation of closed-loop stability guarantees for the controller~\cite{Mayne2000_StabilitySurvey}.